quangnd/marktrapp.com/jekyll/_posts/blog/2009-04-15-dr-private-message.md

 layout: post

 ---

-*Or: How I learned to stop worrying and love the web*

 Today, Alexander Van Elsas had a sort of [95 Thesis/20 Questions amalgam][1] about a host of issues involving the state of the internet today.
 One set of questions provoked a couple points of discussion from [Rob Diana][2] and [John Bredehoft][3]: